-Post Associate Professorship in the Art of the Americas with a Tutorial Fellowship at Worcester College Department/Faculty Department of History of Art / Faculty of History Division Humanities College Worcester College Start date 1 October 2025 Contract type Permanent upon completion of a successful review.
+Post Associate Professorship in the History of Contemporary Art with a Tutorial Fellowship at Wadham College Department/Faculty Department of History of Art / Faculty of History Division Humanities College Wadham Start date 1 October 2025 Contract type Permanent upon completion of a successful review.
 The review is conducted during the first 5 years.
-Salary Associate Professor Grade 30S: Salary from £55,755 to £74,867 per annum plus additional benefits and allowances as detailed below, a college housing allowance of £10,952 p.a., a study room, a research allowance (£1,805 p.a.) and full college dining rights.
+Salary Associate Professor Grade 30S: Salary from £55,755 to £74,867 per annum plus additional benefits and allowances as detailed in the College Benefits, Terms and Conditions section below.
 An additional allowance of £3,155 p.a. would be payable upon award of Full Professor title.
-Vacancy ID 176326 Application deadline 12 noon (UK time) on Wednesday 5 th February 2025 Interview dates Interviews are expected to take place in person on Wednesday 26 th February 2025 in Oxford
+Vacancy ID 176327 Application deadline 12 noon (UK time) on Wednesday 19 th February Interview dates Interviews are expected to take place in person on Tuesday 11 th March 2025 in Oxford